chenjunhao0315/Neural_Network/README.md

 ```

 #### Construct network
-It will construct the computation graph of neural network automatically, but not checking is it reasonable or not.
+It will construct the static computation graph of neural network automatically, but not checking is it reasonable or not.
 ```cpp
 nn.compile(mini_batch_size);    // The default mini_batch_size is 1
 ```